 We’re excited to work with Qualcomm Technologies to advance the adoption of pre-802.11ay and 802.11ad 60GHz technologies and build a robust ecosystem of interoperable solutions based on Terragraph.
 With Terragraph, our goal is to enable people living in urban areas to access high-quality connectivity that can help create new opportunities and strengthen communities. – Yael Maguire, VP of connectivity, Facebook

-As a refresher, Facebook recently released the Terragraph technology that’s the multi-meter wavelength wireless system based on 60GHz.
+As a refresher, Facebook recently released the Terragraph technology that’s a multi-meter wavelength wireless system based on 60GHz.
 It has the power to boost internet connectivity in cities, the very kind of regions the tech duo is targeting via this project.

-Basically, the idea is to provide qualitative and affordable internet service in the areas where laying fiber is too costly.
+Basically, the idea is to provide qualitative and affordable internet service in areas where laying fiber is too costly.
 A wireless substitute will be able to cover a larger area at a much-reduced expense.
 That’s two goodies in one basket!

-The technological final product of the duo’s efforts is based on the 802.11ay WLAN standard that uses 60GHz frequency, providing a transmission rate of 20-40 Gbps while covering 300-500 meters of distance.
+The final technological product of the duo’s efforts is based on the 802.11ay WLAN standard that uses 60GHz frequency, providing a transmission rate of 20-40 Gbps while covering 300-500 meters of distance.